nataliesstewart/nataliesstewart.github.io/_posts/2020-12-19-free-presheaves-1.md

 We can come up with some examples;
 note that $$\Set^{\Free\prn{\prn{\bullet \rightrightarrows \bullet}^{\op}}} = \Set^{\bullet \rightrightarrows \bullet}$$ is the category of pairs of sets $$A,N$$ with parallel arrows $$A \rightrightarrows N$$;
 that is, it forms the category of graph.
-This was explored in this paper by Vigna.
+This was explored in <a href="http://vigna.di.unimi.it/ftp/papers/ToposGraphs.pdf">this paper by Sebastiano Vigna</a>.

 For a similar feeling example, let $$\omega$$ be the first countable ordinal, i.e. the natural numbers under the usual order $$\leq \subset \NN\times \NN$$.
 Note that $$\omega$$ is a free category on the graph with nodes $$\NN$$ and arcs $$i \rightarrow i+1$$.